During the Gilded Age of the late 19th and early 20th Centuries Ipswich became home to several “Great Estates” including:

 The Ipswich Great Estates bylaw provides an alternative to the demolition and/or subdivision of the property by allowing nonresidential uses such as offices, hotels, conference centers and multi-family buildings lin single family residential zones.
 The bylaw applies to properties that contain at least 40,000 square feet of building space and 200 acres of land.
 Developers must first obtain a special permit from the Planning Board.
 Open space and significant view corridors are usually reserved for public access.

-The town of Ipswich zoning bylaw, amended and adopted in 2011 establishes the following responsibilities for the Planning Board and the Historical Commission regarding Great Estate Property Developers (GEPD):
+The town of Ipswich zoning bylaw establishes the following responsibilities for the Planning Board and the Historical Commission regarding Great Estate Property Developers (GEPD).

 Allowable floor space: